Stained Glass Sundials: 16th & 17th Centuries (1500's & 1600's)

 Present Location: In south wall stairway window at The Museum of the History of Science, Oxford England.

-Orientation: Designed for a window facing about 55° East of North.
+Orientation: Vertical.
+Designed for a window facing about 55° East of North.

 Adornment: goldfinch on perch between 8th and 9th hour lines.
 The arms (bottom right) were granted to Edward Hayward of the inner temple in 1611.